Thailand

 Onward ticket

 Required.
-Airlines often check before boarding, and immigration officials may ask for proof of onward or return travel.
+Airlines regularly check before boarding, and Thai immigration may ask for proof of onward or return travel.

 Tourist tax